Stone Butch Blues: Reception and impact

 Stone Butch Blues has received high praise for many years.
 Laura Sackton of Book Riot named it as one of the forty best queer books of all time, describing it as "the kind of queer, trans narrative we badly need: honest, freeing, and vital."
 The New York Public Library has listed it as one of 125 books they love, marking it as the forefront of a "new movement of transgender political identity and solidarity that was taking shape in the 1990s."
 The Guardian also listed Stone Butch Blues as one of the "top 10 transgender books."

 Feinberg covers topics related to union organizing and political activism in her real life, making Stone Butch Blues a political piece in addition to an LGBT work.
 The novel is also a significant work for many labor organizers, listed in Autostraddle as essential LGBT labor history reading.
 As mentioned by Diane Anderson-Minshall in The Advocate, Jess's relationships throughout the novel also highlight the historical significance of femme sex workers within lesbian communities.

 Stone Butch Blues is considered a cult classic in LGBT communities, and continues to be popular almost 30 years after its original publication.
 At the Michael C. Weidemann LGBTQ Library, which houses over 9,000 books, Stone Butch Blues "is forever being checked out."
 LGBT people often find comfort within the novel's sense of "bleak hope, the core to queer self-preservation."
 However, it has also been discussed as a novel that should be read outside of the LGBT community, with Jo Livingstone stating "Stone Butch Blues, the cornerstone of her career, is a very good book by any measure," and that it is worth reading "if you're middle-aged or elderly or a teen who hasn't yet decided what to grow up to be."
-After Feinberg's death in 2014, the book received renewed media attention, mentioned in Slate, The Guardian, CNN, Jezebel, and others.
+After Feinberg's death in 2014, the book received renewed media attention, mentioned in Slate, The Guardian, Jezebel, on CNN, and elsewhere.

 Publication history

 The novel was first published by Firebrand Books in 1993, and picked up by Alyson Books in 2003.
 A 20th anniversary edition was released in 2014.
-A free e-book edition is currently available on Leslie Feinberg's website.
+A free e-book edition is currently available on Feinberg's website.
 Feinberg requested that the 20th anniversary edition was made available for free as "part of her entire life work as a communist to 'change the world' in the struggle for justice and liberation from oppression."